+The Reset task will perform amny fuctions.

-Description Using the Reset task results in the following: • Removal of all print jobs from the job queue.
-Any pages in the printer paper path are sent to the selected stacker bin.
-All processing activity stops, including accounting.
-If your LPS is online, all jobs in the system need to be resent from the host.
+Using the Reset task results in the following:

+- Removal of all print jobs from the job queue.
+Any pages in the printer paper path are sent to the selected stacker bin. - All processing activity stops, including accounting. - If your LPS is online, all jobs in the system need to be resent from the host.

 Therefore, the Reset task should not be used if the Abort task can be used instead.
 Refer to figure 7-2 for information on the Abort window.

-If the system is idle when the Reset task is selected, the messages OS0990 RESETTING THE SYSTEM and OS1000 READY FOR COMMANDS appear informing you that the system has been reset and is ready for another request.
-If the system is not idle, the following messages appear in the message window: RESET WILL CLEAR JOB QUEUE.
+- If the system is idle when the Reset task is selected, the messages OS0990 RESETTING THE SYSTEM and OS1000 READY FOR COMMANDS appear informing you that the system has been reset and is ready for another request. - If the system is not idle, the following messages appear in the message window:

+RESET WILL CLEAR JOB QUEUE.
 DO YOU WANT TO PROCEED?

-(TYPE 'Y' FOR YES OR 'N' FOR NO; ENTER=YES) Figure 7-3.
-Job Control>Reset confirmation window Yes No Reset will clear the job queue.
-Do you want to proceed?
+(TYPE 'Y' FOR YES OR 'N' FOR NO; ENTER=YES)

+Figure 7-3.
+Job Control>Reset confirmation window

+[Yes No 0 Reset will clear t Do you want to p the job quer proceed? ue.

 Header buttons Yes: Selecting this header button clears the job queue and closes the Reset window.

 No: Selecting this header button closes the Reset window without clearing the job queue.

-Notes The Reset task should not be used if the Abort task can be used instead.
-If a job is in transmission through HIP, Reset causes HIP to abort the transmission, mark the job aborted, and stop the transmission of other jobs.
-If a job was only partially printed when it was aborted, the remainder of the job is discarded and is not available for printing.
-The host remains online.
-If a HIP job is printing, Reset causes HIP to abort the job.
+Note: The Reset task should not be used if the Abort task can be used instead.